Developer-Traderoom/readme.md/README.md

  •Based upon store business machine technologies, integrate with Github, Deviant Art, Pine and other developer environments.

- •Reviews from NASDAQ, NYSE, CBOE and analyitics from DJI, S&P and other indexes.
+ •Reports from NASDAQ, NYSE, CBOE and analyitics from DJI, S&P and other indexes.

  •Apply procedural scripts, technical indicators, ambience, platforms, lexicons, embedded schematics and symbols.

  •Negotiate composite schematics using virtual traderooms and store business machine notebooks.

+ •Develop new traderoom apps to add extensibility to your suites and their procedurals.